maki3000/ip-location-redirect/README.md

 - I think settings the IDs and the FOR attributes for the repeater action radios does not work on new/delete repeater item

 ## TODOs
+- add checkboxes for showing popup and footer info
+- add checkbox for removing url parameters
 - make replacing text content placeholder fail safe
 - ev. put ajax endpoint process_location_url_change() into class ipLocationRedirect
 - add more IP APIs options